DevLizOps/prometheus-grafana-on-kubernetes/README.md

 This project simplifies the monitoring of environments using Prometheus for metrics collection, Grafana for visualization and Node Exporter for host-level metrics.
 Whether you're new to monitoring or looking to enhance your existing setup, these configurations and setup instructions will help you get up and running quickly.

 > [!NOTE]
 > This project was originally deployed on Kubernetes using Minikube.
-To test or use this project, you'll need to have Minikube installed on your local machine.
 If you don't have Minikube installed, you can follow the installation instructions from the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/).

 ## Features